thomaschrstnsn/rust-aarhus-nov-2024/pyO3-talk/pyo3.md

 Agenda
 ---
 # Intended Audience
-Some Rust experience (or a burning desire to make you Python faster)
+Some Rust experience (or a burning desire to make your Python faster)
 <!-- pause -->

 # Comparing Python to Rust